 While Wim’s breathing is a hypocapnic & hypoxic technique, Patrick’s system brings the body into hypercapnia & hypoxia.

-That’s all I know about the Wim Hof Breathing and if you read the entire article you know more about it than I knew when I finished the Wim Hof Method training in 2016, as non of the above was covered there.
-If you are curious to know what is my speculation on the benefits many people observe from it, check out the video below at 12:16.
+If you read the entire article you know more about Wim Hof Breathing than I knew when I finished the Wim Hof Method training in 2017, as non of the above was covered there.